TrueBlocks/trueblocks-docs/content/data-model/chaindata.md

 - **API**:
   - [Calls to `/transactions`](/api#operation/chaindata-transactions)

+Below is a list of the data fields for transactions.
+Following that are the commands that produce or manage transactions.
 ### Fields
 | Field            | Description                                                                                           | Type                 |
 | ---------------- | ----------------------------------------------------------------------------------------------------- | -------------------- |
 | hash             | The hash of the transaction                                                                           | hash                 |